Jooho-Git/Bitcoin_Prediction_Classification_Project/README.md

 However, **monitoring chart patterns all day long is time consuming and labor intensive**.
 In addition, traditional chart pattern detection services are difficult to recognize at a glance.
-They are not trustworthy because they lack of explanatory power is often missing.
+They are not trustworthy because the decision making process is impenetrable.

-To address this inconvenience, we used **explainable deep learning models** in our real-time pattern alert service**.
+To address this inconvenience, we used **explainable deep learning models** in our real-time chart pattern alert service**.

 ### Data
 - Crawling the market price, high price, low price, and closing price in 5 minute candlestick chart using "pyupbit" package [August 2017 ~ May 2022]